Trey Lee: Career

-Lee has worked with well-known conductors, composers and orchestras worldwide, such as Lorin Maazel, Vladimir Ashkenazy, Santtu-Matias Rouvali, Dima Slobodeniouk, Leonard Slatkin, Vassily Sinaisky, Hannu Lintu, Osmo Vänskä, Jun Märkl, Bright Sheng, the Philharmonia Orchestra of London, Munich Chamber Orchestra, Orchestre Philharmonique de Radio France, Netherlands Philharmonic, BBC Philharmonic, Stuttgarter Kammerorchester, Moscow Chamber Orchestra, Camerata Salzburg and Trondheim Soloists.
+Lee has worked with well-known conductors, composers and orchestras worldwide, such as Lorin Maazel, Vladimir Ashkenazy, Yuri Bashmet, Leonard Slatkin, Hannu Lintu, Lü Jia, Santtu-Matias Rouvali, Vassily Sinaisky, Dima Slobodeniouk, Yan Huichang, Mikko Franck; the Philharmonics of BBC, Hong Kong, Netherlands and Radio France, Detroit Symphony, Hong Kong Chinese Orchestra, Camerata Salzburg, Sinfonia Varsovia, English Chamber Orchestra, Mantua Chamber Orchestra, Munich Chamber Orchestra, Romanian Radio Chamber Orchestra, Cameristi della Scala and Stuttgart Chamber Orchestra.

-He is often invited as a featured artist at major events around the world including: a concert initiated by United Nations Secretary General Ban Ki-moon at the United Nations General Assembly Hall, alongside Maestro Lu Jia, composer Tan Dun, and coloratura soprano Sumi Jo; Phoenix Television's global live broadcast concert with the China Symphony Orchestra at the Beijing National Center for Performing Arts; and both Beethoven Orchestra Bonn's inaugural tour to China under Maestro Stefan Blunier and Detroit Symphony Orchestra’s first China tour under Leonard Slatkin.
+He is often invited as a featured artist at major events around the world, including a concert initiated by United Nations Secretary General Ban Ki-moon at the United Nations General Assembly Hall, alongside conductor Lu Jia, composer Tan Dun, and coloratura soprano Sumi Jo; and the first China tours of Detroit Symphony Orchestra under Leonard Slatkin and Beethoven Orchestra Bonn under Stefan Blunier.
+In 2014, he was invited for the launch of The IMAGINE Project at the UN General Assembly Hall with Yoko Ono, Hugh Jackman and ABBA's Björn Ulvaeus to commemorate the 25th anniversary of the United Nations Convention on the Rights of the Child.
+In 2020, Lee performed in a fundraising concert for anti-apartheid and human rights activist Denis Goldberg and his House of Hope Foundation in South Africa.